 If you long to add a Tri-Five Chevy (1955-1957) to your garage but can’t stomach the premium prices owners continue to demand, then have you considered a similar Pontiac from the same period?
-A prime example is this 1956 Pontiac Chieftan Catalina Four-Door hardtop currently listed here on Craigslist in Rye Brook, New York (White Plains) appears to be a driver-quality example for $24,995.
+A prime example is this 1956 Pontiac Chieftan Catalina Four-Door hardtop now listed here on Craiglist in Rye Middleton, Massachusetts (Boston) appears to be a driver-quality example for $16,900 (the original ask was $24,995).
 A Chevrolet Bel Air in similar spec might cost you five to eight thousand dollars more.

 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the seller has their Chieftain priced nearly five hundred dollars above this guide’s #1 “Concours” appraisal of $24,500.
 Similarly, the Collector Car Market Review Online Tool reveals the seller’s asking price is nearly one thousand dollars above this guide’s #1 “Excellent” appraisal of $24,100.
 While a very nice and complete driver-quality car, the pictures provided clearly indicate this is not a Concours-ready show car, so we hope there is some room for negotiation on price to reflect that.